mvrdevelopment/spec/proposal/light-distribution-proposal/proposal.md

 We will add attribute `LightDistribution` to the Beam Geometry.
 This defines the default light distribution for the fixture.
 Inside the `ChannelFunction` and the `SubChannelSet` we also will add this this attribute, so that the fixture can change the behavior depending on the current status of the fixture.
 This will also define a range.

-When the `LightDistribution` in inside the `ChannelFunction` it applies to all Beams, while when it is in a `SubChannelSet` you can specify the beam it is for.
+When the `LightDistribution` is an attribute of the `ChannelFunction` it applies to all Beams, while when it is in a child node  you can specify the beam it is for.

+> **Note**
+> We are currently discussing how `LightDistribution` can be defined as child of a `ChannelFunction`

 The rules are the following:
 - When a Beam does not have `LightDistribution`, it will not be affected by any `LightDistribution` definition in the file (Allow LED rings to have no spectral data while the main light source have this and you still not need to use the `SubChannelSets`)
 - Only one DMX Channel can have `LightDistribution` links inside their `ChannelFunction` or `SubChannelSet`.

 Example Simple Fixture: